-For Team use only - NOT to be handed in.
+For team use only - NOT to be handed in.

-Notebook c Formatting Present?
-Item Description Comments/Goals for Improvement Required: Cover page, including Team name & Team number Optional: Creative cover, Team photo, etc. Required: No more than two binders Optional: Neat organization, neat presentation of information Optional: Page Numbers Optional: Table of Contents Optional: Section dividers, clearly labelled Optional: Entries made on both sides of the paper Notebook Sections Present?
-Item Description Comments/Goals for Improvement Required: Team Summary page Required: Engineering Section Engineering Section documents the design, build, & testing stages of the robot Includes code development process (not just the code) Required: Team Section (deeper dive of Team Summary page) Optional: Outreach Section Optional: Awards and Recognition Received Section Required for some awards: Business Plan, Strategic Plan, and/or Sustainability Plan Required for the Control Award: Control Award Content Sheet (check with event on how this sheet will be collected) Optional: Budget section (if not included already) Notebook Quality Present?
+Notebool Formatting Present?
+Item Description Comments/Goals for Improvement Required: Cover page, including Team name & Team number Optional: Creative cover, Team photo, etc. Required: No more than two binders Optional: Neat organization, neat presentation of information Optional: Page Numbers Optional: Table of Contents Optional: Section dividers, clearly labelled Optional: Entries made on both sides of the paper Notebool Sections Present?
+Item Description Comments/Goals for Improvement Required: Team Summary page Required: Engineering Section Engineering Section documents the design, build, & testing stages of the robot Includes code development process (not just the code) Required: Team Section (deeper dive of Team Summary page) Optional: Outreach Section Optional: Awards and Recognition Received Section Required for some awards: Business Plan OR Strategic Plan OR Sustainability Plan Required for the Control Award: Control Award Content Sheet found in Game Manual Part I (check with event on how this sheet will be collected) Optional: Budget section (if not included already) Notebool Quality Present?
 Item Description Comments/Goals for Improvement Team growth and development is documented Team leadership and organization is documented Team failures and struggles are documented Every Team member contributes to the Notebook Every meeting has at least one Notebook entry Entries include pictures, drawings, and text as applicable Notebook is an accurate representation of the Team and journey Notebook documents changes in the robot plan, including WHY the change was made